lukecav/awesome-woocommerce/README.md

 * [WooCommerce Permalink Manager](https://wordpress.org/plugins/woo-permalink-manager/) - Premmerce WooCommerce Permalink Manager allows you to change WooCommerce permalink and remove product and product_category slugs from the URL.
 * [Custom Related Products for WooCommerce](https://wordpress.org/plugins/custom-related-products-for-woocommerce/) - Select your own related products instead of pulling them in by category.
 * [Multilingual Comments](https://github.com/Yame-/multilingual-comments) - Shows Multilingual Comments & Reviews.
+* [Quotes for WooCommerce](https://wordpress.org/plugins/quotes-for-woocommerce/) - This plugin allows you to convert your WooCommerce store into a quote only store.
+It will hide the prices for the products and not take any payment at Checkout.
+You can then setup prices for the items in the order and send a notification to the Customer.

 ## Search Plugins
 * [ElasticPress](https://wordpress.org/plugins/elasticpress/) - A fast and flexible search and query engine for WordPress.